ultibohub/Core/README.md

 ## Ultibo core

-This is the source for the Ultibo core project, a full featured embedded (no OS) development environment for Raspberry Pi written in Free Pascal.
+This is the source for the Ultibo core project, a full featured embedded (no OS) development environment for Raspberry Pi.

-Ultibo core is much more than just another OS example it is a complete platform for creating modern full featured embedded applications which run without any operating system and provides a large number of stable, ready to use features including:
+Ultibo core is much more than just another OS example it is a complete platform for creating modern full featured embedded applications in C, C++ or FreePascal which run without any operating system and provides a large number of stable, ready to use features including:

-* Support for all models of Raspberry Pi (A/B/A+/B+/2B/3B/3B+/4B/400/Zero/ZeroW/Zero2W) plus QEMU ARM emulation
+* Support for most models of Raspberry Pi (A/B/A+/B+/2B/3B/3B+/4B/400/Zero/ZeroW/Zero2W) plus QEMU ARM emulation

 * Pre-emptive threading